 However, once I was away, I discovered that it was a reality impossible to escape.

 As I lived an independent existence as a teacher abroad in the South of Chile, I felt a great disconnect and despair for my country.
-Plagued my divisive news articles, I realized that running away from the issue only greater distanced myself from making a difference.
+Separated across borders and intoxicated by the myriad of disparaging news, I admitted defeat in that I was running away from.

 In my desire to cope and understand and learn from my physical separation, these photographs and their subtle messages were an attempt to reach out from afar.

-This series, called Lessons Learned, explores the isolation, separation, and creative expression that served as both my therapy and need to speak up.
+This series, called Lessons Learned, explores the isolation, separation, and communication that served as both my therapy and healing.

 Can you see the message that I was attempting to speak?